The

 So what happened?

-was so abused and desecrated in the name of profit and power, that
+flag of ours was so abused and desecrated in the name of profit

-the people of this great nation rose up together and said, in the
+that the people of this great nation rose up together and said,

-words of that great old hymn, “We Gotta Raze It, in Order
+in the words of that great old hymn, “We Gotta Raze It,

 Letstalkaboutit.

-It began as a day of national decontamination — a day to expel
+Burning Day.
+It began as a day of national decontamination — a

-the stench of the Bush Administration.
-A day to end warped notions
+day to expel the stench of the Bush Administration.
+A day to

-of patriotism, gaudy jingoist sound-bites and simple-minded shoulder
+notions of patriotism, gaudy jingoist sound-bites and simple-minded

-graphics.
-A day to end puritanical smugness and pre-emptive war.
+shoulder graphics.
+A day to end puritanical smugness and pre-emptive

 We — the

-fears.
-We refused to condemn others simply for their beliefs.
-We
+color-coded fears.
+We refused to condemn others simply for their

 Knowhatimsayin?

-burned, the physics of the moment emancipating our light and energy:
+flags burned, the physics of the moment emancipating our light

-Carbon fuel uniting with oxygen to fashion carbon dioxide; fabric
+and energy: Carbon fuel uniting with oxygen to fashion carbon

-animating, crumpling and shifting like dozing elephants; ethics
+dioxide; fabric animating, crumpling and shifting like dozing

 Before the altar